GMTurbo/torrentCLI/readme.markdown

 A command line tool for downloading and managing torrents (for Node.js)

+This project wouldn't exist without extensive dissection of [tget](https://github.com/galedric/tget).
+I highly recommend everyone check it out.
+Open-source for the win!
 # Goal

 Create a simple cli tool that allows one to add, remove, pause, resume torrents through a CLI.

-This project wouldn't exist without extensive dissection of [tget](https://github.com/galedric/tget).
-Open-source for the win!

-# scripts

-## test

-runs the example test.

 # methods